 There are water stations dotted around the Island.
 Please refill your bottles using this water to avoid adding to the plastic waste from buying bottled water.
 The water at these stations is safe to drink.

 While this is not a party Island there are a number of bars and some clubs for a bit of night life on holiday.
 Alcohol is also served in restaurants.
 Buy your own to drink at your accommodation from duty free on arrival.
 Alcohol is also available from bottle shops, supermarkets and service stations.
-Buy your alcohol before pm each day though and prepare for Sunday.
-No alcohol is sold on a Sunday, this is only available where drinks are served.
+Buy your alcohol before 9pm each day though and prepare for Sunday.
+No alcohol is sold on a Sunday, this is only available where drinks are served on Sunday.

 Even though there are plenty of supermarkets and most grocery items you’re used to are available, visitors are allowed to bring some food into Rarotonga as long as it is declared and sealed.
 This might be a good idea to supplement food costs.
 Dry packaged foods and snacks are best as they are lightweight and easy to carry.
 You can even bring meat with you as long as it is vacuum sealed and packaged in an esky that closes properly especially if checking it in.
 You can take a small esky as carry on luggage if not exceeding weight limits with your airline.
 Don’t forget to declare it on entry.

 You can always cook your own meals as supermarket prices are a little higher than home as most items are imported from New Zealand and other countries.
 Meat and dairy foods can be expensive but there are always cheaper alternatives available here.
 Fresh fruit and vegetables are a much cheaper option.
 Have fruit for breakfast and cook your own vegetarian, rice and pasta dishes to keep meal costs down.